Law Firm in India

 In this fast-paced and materialistic world where life is very uncertain and life expectancy cannot be ascertained, the following are among the reasons why there is a need for estate planning:

-(1) Caring for your loved ones: If the children of the owner are minors, estate planning generally helps appoint guardians for the minor children.
-It also ensures that all the assets are transferred properly and managed properly.
-This will also reduce the possibility of conflict in the family with other extended family members.
+• Caring for your loved ones: If the children of the owner are minors, estate planning generally helps appoint guardians for the minor children.
+It makes sure that the assets are managed and transferred to the minors properly.
+It also ensures to lessen the conflict amongst the extended family of the deceased.
 Therefore, estate planning in every way secures the future of loved ones.

-(2) Direction for family and Doctors to make healthcare decisions: If there is a properly documented assistance in the form of a Will, and thereafter, if the person suffers a medical setback, this document can act as a guide to guide the family and the doctors to make healthcare decisions.
-It guides when to use life-sustaining procedures or when to stop using the same to resuscitate the person.
+• Direction for family and Doctors to make healthcare decisions: If there is a properly documented assistance in the form of a Will, and thereafter, if the person suffers a medical issue, this document assists the doctors and the family to make decisions related to the healthcare.
+It acts a guide to the family members and make life sustaining decisions for the person on bed.

-(3) It protects your family from Creditors to some extent: In case you have impending creditor problems or work in setup, which could be subject to litigation at any point, estate planning can help to isolate your assets from future creditors.
-This process involves giving up some control over the assets in favour of your family members while maintaining the right to use the assets when required.
+• It protects your family from Creditors to some extent: In case you have impending creditor problems or work in setup, which could be subject to litigation at any point, estate planning aids in isolating the assets from creditors that may arise in future.
+This involves providing control over the assets to some extent to your family members and also asserting the right to use the assets when needed.

 Procedure for Estate planning